 The cash requirements of a derivative will vary by contract.
 In a cross currency swap, notional amounts are typically exchanged in the respective contracted currencies at both settlement date and at expiration.
 Interest payments are also exchanged in the contracted currencies, timing and amounts.
-In a credit default swap, where protection is sold on a single-name entity, periodic payments are received by the Company in exchange for promised credit protection on a referenced security.
-If there is a credit event declared by the International Swap Dealers Association on the referenced security, settlement of the credit default swap would be triggered and cash would be paid to the counterparty in the amount of the contract notional less a recovery rate.
+For exchange-traded futures contracts, the broker for the various types of contracts that the Company may employ establishes margin requirements.
+The margin account is settled daily for changes in contracts outstanding and movements in market values of open contracts.
+The Company uses cash to cover the margin account requirements.